How to Use Public Speaking as a Marketing Growth Channel

 Making It All About the Product, the Business, or the Speaker

-Audiences don’t care about your product features, your company history, or your personal achievements.
-They care about what you can do for them and the problems you can solve.
-If your talk centers on you rather than your audience, engagement drops and the opportunity for growth is lost.
-Always start by understanding your audience’s needs and frame your content around the value they will gain.
+Audiences do not care about your features, your company history or your achievements.
+They care about the problem you can solve for them.
+Centre the talk on you and engagement drops with it.
+Start from the audience's needs and frame everything around the value they gain.

 Scripting Presentations Instead of Using the Nano Speech